Zulu people: Language

 The language of the Zulu people is "isiZulu", a Bantu language; more specifically, part of the Nguni subgroup.
 Zulu is the most widely spoken language in South Africa, where it is an official language.
-More than half of the South African population are able to understand it, with over 9 million first-language and over 15 million second-language speakers.
-Many Zulu people also speak Xitsonga, Sesotho and others from among South Africa's 11 official languages.
+More than half of the South African population can understand it, with over 13.78 million first-language and over 15 million second-language speakers.
+Many Zulu people also speak Xitsonga, Sesotho and others from among South Africa's 12 official languages.

 Ceremony

 Umhlanga

 The Zulu people celebrate an annual event that was established in 1984 called the Umhlanga or Reed Dance.
 This event takes place at the royal capital near Nongoma.
 This traditional ceremony is performed by young women from all parts of the kingdom to perform in front of the monarch and his guests.
 The purpose of this event is to promote pride in virginity and to restrain sexual relationships.
 Beadwork is a prominent attire that is worn at the Umhlanga.
-The beadwork is not only worn by the dancers, but by the guests as well.
+The beadwork is not only worn by the dancers but by the guests as well.
 The Umhlanga is not purely for a time of dance.
 The King also uses this time to speak to the young men and women of the nation.
 The King discusses current political issues.

 Beadwork

-History
+History of beadwork

 The creation of beadwork dates back to the times of war for the Zulu people.
-This particular form of beadwork were known as iziqu, medallions of war.
+This particular form of beadwork was known as iziqu, medallions of war.
 Often worn as a necklace, the beads were displayed in a criss-cross formation across the shoulders.
 This assemblage of beads by the warriors represented a symbol of bravery.
-Before the use of glass was apparent to the Zulu, beadwork derived from wood, seeds and berries.
+Before the use of glass was apparent to the Zulu, beadwork was derived from wood, seeds and berries.
 It was not until the arrival of Europeans that glass became a trade material with the Portuguese, which soon became abundantly available to the Zulu.

-Purpose
+Purpose of beadwork

 Beadwork is a form of communication for the Zulu people.
 Typically when one is wearing multiple beads, it is a sign of wealth.
 The more beads one is wearing, the wealthier they are perceived.
 The beads have the potential to convey information about a person's age, gender and marital status.
 The design of the beads often conveys a particular message.
-However, one must know the context of their use in order to read the message correctly.
+However, one must know the context of their use to read the message correctly.
 Depending on the area in which the beadwork was made, some designs can depict different messages compared to other areas.
-A message could be embedded into the colors and structure of the beads or could be strictly for decorative purposes.
-Beadwork can be worn in everyday use, but is often worn during important occasions such as weddings, or ceremonies.
+A message could be embedded into the colours and structure of the beads or could be strictly for decorative purposes.
+Beadwork can be worn in everyday use but is often worn during important occasions such as weddings, or ceremonies.
 For example, beadwork is featured during the coming of age for a young girl or worn during dances.
 The beaded elements complement the costumes worn by the Zulu people to bring out a sense of finery or prestige.